 Halfpoint - Fotolia

-Revenues for the virtual reality and augmented reality markets are projected to grow from $5.2 billion in 2016 to more than $162 billion in 2020, according to market intelligence firm IDC.
-Like IoT itself, virtual and augmented reality technologies are viewed as transformative and have the potential to dramatically change how businesses operate.
+Revenues for the augmented reality and virtual reality markets are projected to grow from $5.2 billion in 2016 to more than $162 billion in 2020, according to market intelligence firm IDC.
+Like IoT itself, the uses for augmented reality and virtual reality technologies are viewed as transformative and have the potential to dramatically change how businesses operate.

 But there are challenges to be met: Reality terminology is subjective, evolving and confusing (see sidebar).
 At a high level, these products use computer-generated images, sounds and data to supplement or create scenes that users interact with.
 Unlike television, which is a passive viewing experience, user input changes the scenes of reality systems.
 Businesses can potentially couple the technology with IoT devices to deliver applications that streamline business processes, enhance sales opportunities and improve service.

-Potential virtual and augmented reality applications abound.
+Potential uses for augmented reality and virtual reality abound.
 Black Marble Ltd. worked with police forces to produce holographic and virtual mobile software to better gather evidence and crime scene data.
 The firm's tuServ application, which runs on Microsoft's HoloLens, creates portable command-and-control units, allowing police officers to see items, images and information associated with a crime scene.

 In other use cases, training programs may change dramatically.
 Businesses today rely on manuals and PowerPoint presentations to teach individuals how to complete both simple and complex tasks.
 Rather than talking about how to deal with an irate consumer, a trainee wearing a headset could hypothetically walk through a simulated exchange for more hands-on training.